Updated August 23, 2021

-Optimizing nutritional status is an important strategy both in the prevention and treatment of pressure ulcers.
+Optimizing nutritional status is an important strategy both in the prevention and treatment of pressure injuries.

-Pressure ulcers — also called bedsores and decubitus ulcers — are injuries to the skin or underlying tissue resulting from unrelieved pressure on the skin.
+Pressure injuries or ulcers — also called bedsores and decubitus ulcers — are injuries to the skin or underlying tissue resulting from unrelieved pressure on the skin.

 The constant pressure reduces blood flow to parts of the body and damages the skin by depriving it of oxygen and nutrients.

-They most often form on bony parts of the body such as the shoulders, elbows, hips, buttocks, ankle bones and heels (1).
+Pressure injuries most often form on bony parts of the body such as the shoulders, elbows, hips, buttocks, ankle bones, and heels (1).

-This article identifies the elements you need to address the nutritional needs of an individual with pressure ulcers.
+This article provides an overview of the most recent nutrition guidelines for pressure ulcers so you can confidently address the nutritional needs of an individual with pressure injuries.

-A nutrition screen identifies those who require a more detailed nutritional assessment based on the identified nutritional factors.
+Nutrition screening identifies those who require a more detailed nutritional assessment based on any identified nutrition risk factors.

-Upon admission to a health care setting and with each significant change of clinical condition, the individual should undergo a nutritional screening using a validated screening tool, such as the Mini Nutrition Assessment (MNA) for older adults or the Malnutrition Screening Tool (MST).
+Screening should be done for new residents or patients upon admission and with each change in their clinical condition using a validated screening tool such as the Mini Nutrition Assessment (MNA) or the Malnutrition Screening Tool (MST).

-Typically a nurse or performs the nutrition screening and refers individuals who are at risk of malnutrition and individuals with an existing pressure ulcer to a registered dietitian for a comprehensive nutritional assessment.
+A nurse usually performs the nutrition screening and refers those at nutritional risk to a registered dietitian (RD) for a comprehensive nutritional assessment.

 Comprehensive nutritional assessment